 If you have a human resources team in your organisation, reach out to them to help you plan your supervisor training, mentoring and succession strategy.

-How long will the shutdown supervisor training take?
+How long will the shutdown leadership training take?

 You can implement a proven and well-crafted program in a matter of weeks with the right supports in place.
 However, not all organisations have the time, knowledge, or resources to implement this work.
 If this sounds like your organisation, consider partnering with an experienced and proven shutdown provider who can help you introduce a program that will work for your organisation and people.